nolemmings/mockingbird/README.md

 # mockingbird

-A stand-alone express server which allows dynamically register a mock request and consume them when called.
+A stand-alone express server which allows dynamically registering a mock request and consume them when called.
 This server allows you to build a fake backend without much overhead, complex mocking frameworks for your framework/language/whatever.
 Just start the server, make a request describing your expectation and run your actual test.

 ## Installation